STATEMENT OF DOCTRINE

 There is one almighty God who exists in three persons simultaneously and eternally.
 These three persons, Father, Son and Holy Spirit, are each fully God and are to be worshipped as the one and only God.
 This one God, in three persons, made everything that exists in the material and spiritual universes.

 The eternal Son of God became a man in the person of Jesus Christ.
 This was accomplished through a miracle of the Holy Spirit, who placed Jesus in the womb of a virgin named Mary.
 Jesus was and is both fully God and fully man.
-God the Son came to earth to bring us salvation from sin and death.
+God the Son came to earth to bring us forgiveness for our sins and deliverance from death.